facebookexperimental/conjugate_estimators/README.md

 $$p *\log_2(p) + p + (1-p) *\log_2(1-p) + (1-p) =$$
 $$p *\log_2(p) + (1-p) * \log_2(1-p) + 1 = $$
 $$ 1 - H(X) $$

+## Future Directions

+If you want to introduce uncertainty about sensitivity and specificity, it might be possible to mulitply num_bits_per_label by another 1-H(X) term, where X is the entropy of the sensitivity or specificity distribution.
+The intuition is that an infinite number of labels whose accuracy is unknown (uniformly distributed on [0,1]) are as informative as zero labels.

 ## License
 Conjugate Estimators is MIT licensed, as found in the LICENSE file.